 Decide on how many weeks of school you’ll do during the year.
 A typical school year is 36 weeks.

 Fill in Your Pacing Guide

 Next, in pencil, write down the units you will be doing each week inside the box.
-This will help you see how many weeks you will have on each unit.
-We wrote the curriculum to last two weeks for each unit.
-If you are schooling for less than 40 weeks, some of the units will have to be cut down to just one week if you want to complete all of the units in one school year.
+This will help you see how many weeks you will spend on each unit.

 As you fill in your pacing guide you may realize that things need to be adjusted.
 That’s why you used pencil.
 Go back in and erase and rewrite as needed.